 Commercial Street is full of art galleries, which you can pop in and visit to see the artwork up close.
 After having a great time at the PAAM, I really wanted to see more local artwork.
 We decided to check out some of the galleries.

 The Off-Season Feeling

 Before returning the bikes at the end of the day, we rode through the residential area towards Provincetown’s West end.
-It’s hard to imagine how this 3500-person quaint town morphes into a 30,000-person summer destination.
-It’s hard to imagine it being packed to the gills with tourists, since it’s among the most popular towns of the Cape.
+It’s hard to imagine how this 3500-person quaint town morphs into a 30,000-person summer destination.
+It’s hard to imagine it being packed to the gills with tourists since it’s among the most popular towns of the Cape.

 Maybe the next time I visit the same beaches I walked and biked through will be packed with people.
 The same streets of happy locals will be full of vacationing families but I’m sure I’ll still appreciate Provincetown’s inescapably open-minded, tight-knit community.

 Lisa Linsley writes from Boston, MA.
 She is a life-skills instructor for the disabled.